WSA-Community/WSAGAScript/README.md

 This will allow you to use `su` inside the `adb shell`.

-Enter into the `adb shell` and run the following commands
+Enter into the `adb shell` and run the following commands:

 ```bash
 su